TruLaw is investigating the Breast Mesh Lawsuits.

 Contact TruLaw using the chat on this page to receive an instant case evaluation and determine if you’re eligible to file a Breast Mesh Claim today.

-Breast Mesh Manufacturers Facing Legal Scrutiny
+Breast Mesh Manufacturers Under Legal Review

 GalaFLEX and Phasix Mesh by BD (Becton Dickinson)

+BD’s GalaFLEX and Phasix product lines have been widely used in breast procedures despite receiving FDA clearance only for soft tissue repair.
 These P4HB polymer-based mesh products became popular among plastic surgeons for breast reconstruction and augmentation surgical procedures.

-BD’s product portfolio facing legal scrutiny encompasses:
+BD’s product portfolio under legal review encompasses:

 Other Manufacturers and High-Risk Products